-Biology is inherently fascinating: it encompasses everything from the small electrons to the largest Blue Whale.
+Biology is inherently fascinating: it encompasses everything from small electrons to large Blue Whales.
 Ever evolving, it has given rise to exciting new technologies like creating a new trachea from stem cells and treating cancers with bespoke antibodies.
 These subjects, touched upon at GCSE, will be studied in greater depth at A Level.
 Biology is suitable for those wanting to study medicine and dentistry, as well as being a good companion subject for Chemistry, Geography, Psychology and PE.

 What does the study of Biology involve?

 At A Level, Biology covers: biological molecules and their functions within cells; the relationship between DNA and protein structures, and how this links with evolution and disease; the interactions between organisms in ecological relationships; the nervous and hormonal control of bodies; and the complex biochemistry of respiration and photosynthesis.

 Salesian College has excellent purpose-built laboratories and well-qualified and experienced staff.
 The small groups allow a very favourable student to teacher ratio so that support is effective and timely throughout the course.
 We also offer opportunities to explore topics outside of the classroom like lectures at the Royal Institute and the two day residential Field Course at Juniper Hall Field Studies Centre.